pvillega/twitter_privacy/Readme.md

 Note that unfortunately some old tweets are not accessible via the API, so you can't get rid of them.

 Written in Rust as a project to learn more about the language and associated tooling.
+So you may see things that don't make much sense, like useless tests done just to play with a library.
 Beware code quality :) Feedback always welcome.

 ## Usage